Carpenter Ants Society and Lifecycle

 They have four wings – the back being shorter than the front.
 Termites also have four wings, but they are equal in size and shape, often extending beyond the length of their bodies.

 Carpenter ants have distinctly bent (elbowed) antennae.
-Termites have straight antennae.
-Carpenter ants have a three-segmented body, pronounced waist, and six legs.
-Termites don’t really have a waist.
+They have a three-segmented body, pronounced waist, and six legs.
+Termites have straight antennae and they don’t really have a waist.

 Carpenter ants range in size from just over an eighth, to around three-quarters of an inch in length.
 They vary in color; they can be black, red, brown, or yellow.
 The easiest way to identify an infestation is to look for piles of frass, which looks like fine sawdust.